Neil Fingleton: Life and career

 On the Guinness World Records website, Fingleton says:I am one of three siblings – my sister who is 6'3" is the eldest at 30, my brother is 6'8" who is 29 and I am 7'7" at 26 ... my mother is 6 foot and my father was also.
 My great grandfather was 6'8".
 I have always been taller than everyone since I can remember.
-My height really took off when I reached 13 and was touching 7 foot and weighing 290.
+My height really took off when I reached 11 and was touching 7 foot.
 By the time I was 16 I was 7'5" and stopping growing at 18 when I was 7'7.57.

 I have never been self conscious about my height.
 I am more conscious of going bald so that should tell you.
 I never let my height play a negative part in my life.
 I always do what I want, some tall people may be restricted as they are constantly stared at or people ask the same questions over and over.
 This is the only bad thing about being tall – the stupid remarks and questions.
 Other than that, being tall is great.

 I have been doing acting work since my basketball career finished.
 I spent eight years in the USA attending High School and College.
 I graduated from the College of the Holy Cross in 2004 with a degree in History.
 I have played professionally in Greece, Italy, Spain.
 Now I am concentrating on acting and trying to move to LA soon to jump in with both feet so to speak.

 Two 2007 British TV documentaries, Britain's Tallest Men and Superhuman: Giants featured Fingleton and covered the difficulties and constant attention, quite often considerable rudeness, that he faces day to day.

 He appeared in the film 47 Ronin, starring Keanu Reeves.
 From 2014 to 2017 Fingleton played the giant Mag the Mighty in the TV series Game of Thrones.
 He also appeared in the 2015 film Jupiter Ascending, starring Channing Tatum and Mila Kunis.
 He played Russian General's Bodyguard 1 in the Fox Studios film X-Men: First Class, and he provided the motion capture for the CGI character Ultron (which was voiced by James Spader) in the Marvel Studios film Avengers: Age of Ultron.